-What Does a CASp Certificate Mean?
+What Does it Mean to Post a CASp Certificate?

-Facilities that are inspected by a Certified Access Specialist are often provided with a blue CASp Certificate to display near a public entrance.
+Facilities that are inspected by a Certified Access Specialist are often provided with a blue DSA CASp Certificate to display near a public entrance.
 The official name of these certificates is Disability Access Inspection Certificates (DAIC).
 The numbered certificates with the California state seal are distributed by the Division of the State Architect (DSA) and can only be issued to jurisdictional agencies or CASp inspectors.
 When a Certified Access Specialist orders a Certificate from the DSA, he or she will fill in the appropriate property information and submit it to the owner or tenant of the CASp inspected property.

 CRASCA Reports